Charged With Trafficking But You're Just a User? Here's What You Need to Know

 You've never sold drugs in your life.
 You've never distributed anything.
 You don't have a scale, baggies, a client list, or a burner phone.
 But you're staring at a trafficking charge that carries a mandatory minimum prison sentence.

-In one real case, there was a 73% weight discrepancy between what police weighed at the scene (93.9g) and what the crime lab confirmed (25.59g).
-That's 68.3 grams missing — the difference between a trafficking charge with a mandatory prison sentence and a simple possession charge with probation.
+In one real case, there was a significant weight discrepancy between what police weighed at the scene and what the crime lab confirmed.
+That missing weight was the difference between a trafficking charge with a mandatory prison sentence and a simple possession charge with probation.
 The attorney never flagged it.

 How?
 Because trafficking charges in most states aren't based on what you did.
 They're based on what they weighed.